 The information healthcare professionals provide about the COVID-19 vaccine must be clear and straightforward, including the benefits and potential side effects.
 Medical providers should always review potential contraindications with each patient to avoid serious side effects, such as an allergy to a component of the vaccine.
 Additionally, each patient must receive information about follow-up care and treatment if needed.

 Every person has the right to ask additional questions and have a conversation about the consequences and risks they are accepting.
 Medical providers have a responsibility to ensure that each patient acknowledges they understand the potential risks of receiving the vaccine.
 Hospitals, medical clinics, pharmacies, and private practices need to be as transparent and detailed as possible, even while maintaining the tight schedule required to distribute available vaccine doses.

 Organizing a system to collect vaccine consent

 If you are a medical provider offering the COVID-19 vaccine, you need a system.
 Once you collect vaccination requests from patients who meet the qualifications for current eligibility, have each person fill out a COVID-19 vaccination consent form.

 Digital forms are not only a convenient way to gather documentation, but they also organize data and create an effective system for managing each patient’s documentation.
-With JotForm, you can rest easy knowing that you’re using a HIPAA-compliant platform and your patients’ protected health information (PHI) is secure.
-JotForm supports medical organizations of all sizes with form templates and a proven system for tracking PHI.
+With Jotform, you can rest easy knowing that you’re using a HIPAA-friendly platform and your patients’ protected health information (PHI) is secure.
+Jotform supports medical organizations of all sizes with form templates and a proven system for tracking PHI.
 Design your COVID-19 vaccination system using these registration and consent forms as well as many other coronavirus response forms.
 You can use these premade form templates or create a personalized form from scratch to meet your organization’s unique needs.